livmabj/livmabj/README.md

 - 👋 Hi, I’m @livmabj
 - 👀 I’m interested in working with nlp and machine learning tasks
 - 🌱 I’m currently learning computational lingustics
-- 💞️ I’m doing my internship on Medmod
+- 💞️ I love to write and paint in my spare time

 <!---
 livmabj/livmabj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.